Ilzat Akhmetov

-Personal life
+Early life

 Born in Kyrgyzstan to Uyghur parents, Akhmetov moved to Russia at 11.

 Club career

 He made his professional debut in the Russian Professional Football League for FC Rubin-2 Kazan on 18 July 2014 in a game against FC Syzran-2003 Syzran.

 He made his debut for the main FC Rubin Kazan squad on 24 September 2014 in a Russian Cup game against FC Luch-Energiya Vladivostok.
 He made his Russian Premier League debut for Rubin Kazan on 20 October 2014 in a game against FC Mordovia Saransk.

 On 15 June 2018, FC Zenit Saint Petersburg announced that Akhmetov would join them for a try-out during the first pre-season camp.

 On 26 July 2018, CSKA Moscow announced the signing of Akhmetov on a four-year contract.
 Akhmetov left CSKA as a free agent in June 2022.

 On 7 July 2022, Krasnodar announced the signing of Akhmetov on a contract until 30 June 2024.

+On 9 January 2024, Akhmetov signed a contract with FC Zenit Saint Petersburg until the end of 2025–26 season, with an option for the 2026–27 season.

+On 6 August 2025, Akhmetov was loaned by Krylia Sovetov Samara.